BitMiracle/libjpeg.net/LibJpeg.NET/readme.txt

 2. You can use this software for whatever you want.
 You don't have to pay us.
 3. You may not pretend that you wrote this software.
-If you use it in a program, you must acknowledge somewhere in your documentation that you've used the Bit Miracle code.
+If you use it in a program, you must acknowledge somewhere in your documentation that you've used the Bit Miracle's code.

 In legalese:

 The authors make NO WARRANTY or representation, either express or implied, with respect to this software, its quality, accuracy, merchantability, or fitness for a particular purpose.
-This software is provided "AS IS", and you, its user, assume the entire risk as to its quality and accuracy.
+This software is provided "AS IS", and you, it's user, assume the entire risk as to its quality and accuracy.

 This software is copyright (C) 2008-2009, Bit Miracle http://www.bitmiracle.com